TerikaJ/configure-ad/README.md

 - Click "Inbound Rules" (on the left sidebar).
 - Find the two names "Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)" (easier to sort by Protocol).
-- Select them both, then click "Enable Rule" on the right sidebar (or right-click, select).
+- Select both by utilizing the shift key, then click "Enable Rule" on the right sidebar (or right-click, select).
-  - _Make sure that you enable ICMPv4, and NOT ICMPv6!_
+  - _Please ensure to enable ICMPv4, and NOT ICMPv6!_
 <p align="center">
 <img width="1572" alt="AD 19" src="https://github.com/TerikaJ/configure-ad/assets/136477450/154eb120-1422-43e8-ab0d-20615352b38c">
 </p>